- Available spots

 Note: the schedule may vary depending on the modification of routes due to local celebrations.

-This day we will go to the most visited museum in the whole country, “la casa azul” of Frida Kahlo. you will notice that due to the festivities of the day of the dead the decoration of the house and the neighborhood of coyoacán will be unique and according to the season.
+This day we will go to Coyoacán, you will notice that due to the festivities of the day of the dead the decoration of the house and the neighborhood of Coyoacán will be unique and according to the season.

 Later we will have lunch in downtown coyoacan, walking through its colonial streets and picturesque parks, we will have lunch at the traditional day of the dead carnival that takes place in coyoacan year after year.